9 Essential Foods To Heal Bone Fractures Faster

 In the second phase of bone healing, the reparative phase, you need calcium and phosphorus so that the bone may grow from each of the fracture ends.
 The National Osteoporosis Foundation recommends upping your calcium intake first and foremost to build strong dense bones.
 Foods that are rich sources of calcium include milk, yogurt, cheese, and green vegetables like kale and spinach.
 Fortified foods such as soy milk, breads, and cereals also contain some added calcium.

-It is essential that when you consume beverages rich in calcium, the bottle or container needs to be shaken well as calcium tends to settle down at the bottom.
-When the body’s calcium absorbing tendency is low, you can also consume calcium supplements.1
+It is essential that when consuming beverages rich in calcium you shake the bottle or container well as calcium tends to settle down at the bottom.
+When the body’s calcium-absorbing tendency is low, you can also consume calcium supplements.2

 Remember: Less Phosphorus Than Calcium